 Dispute Resolution Services

+Page: 1

-Residential Tenancy Branch Office of Housing and Construction Standards
+Residential Tenancy Branch

+Office of Housing and Construction Standards

+A matter regarding BANFF APARTMENTS and [tenant name suppressed to protect privacy]

 DECISION

-Dispute Codes OPR & MNR Introduction
+Dispute Codes OPR & MNR

+Introduction

-This matter was conducted by way of Direct Request Proceeding, pursuant to section 55(4) of the Act, and dealt with an Application for Dispute Resolution by the landlord for an Order of Possession and a monetary order due to unpaid rent.
+This matter was conducted by way of Direct Request Proceeding, pursuant to section 55(4) of the Residential Tenancy Act (the Act), and dealt with an Application for Dispute Resolution by the landlord for an Order of Possession and a Monetary Order due to unpaid rent.

-The Direct Request process is a mechanism that allows the Landlord to apply for an expedited decision without a participatory hearing.
-As a result, the Landlord must follow and submit documentation exactly as the Act prescribes and there can be no omissions or deficiencies within the written submissions that are left open to interpretation or inference.
+The Direct Request process is a mechanism that allows the landlord to apply for an expedited decision without a participatory hearing.
+As a result, the landlord must follow and submit documentation exactly as the Act prescribes and there can be no omissions or deficiencies within the written submissions that are left open to interpretation or inference.

-The landlord submitted a signed Proof of Service of the Notice of Direct Request Proceeding which declares that on April 16, 2014 the landlord served the tenants with the Notice of Direct Request Proceeding by hand.
+The landlord submitted a signed Proof of Service of the Notice of Direct Request Proceeding which declares that on May 22, 2014 the landlord served the tenants with the Notice of Direct Request Proceeding by registered mail.
+Section 90 of the Act determines that a document is deemed to have been served on the fifth day after it was sent.

 Based on the written submissions of the landlord, I find that the tenants have been served with the Dispute Resolution Direct Request Proceeding documents.

 Background and Evidence

 The landlord submitted the following evidentiary material:

-- Page: 2 - A copy of the Proof of Service of the Notice of Direct Request Proceeding for the tenants; - A copy of a fixed term residential tenancy agreement which expires on April 01, 2014 which was signed by the parties on October 03, 2013 for a tenancy beginning November 01, 2013 for the monthly rent of \$1500.00 due on the 1st of the month and a copy of the addendum showing the rent would increase to \$1,750.00 per month on April 01, 2014 when the fixed term agreement expired; and - A copy of a 10 Day Notice to End Tenancy for Unpaid Rent which was issued on, April 02, 2014 with an effective vacancy date of April 12, 2014 due to \$1,750.00 in unpaid rent.

-Documentary evidence filed by the landlord indicates that the tenants had failed to pay the full rent owed for the month of April and that the tenants were served a 10 Day Notice to End Tenancy for Unpaid Rent by hand on April 02, 2014.
+- A copy of the Proof of Service of the Notice of Direct Request Proceeding for the tenants: - A copy of a residential tenancy agreement which was signed by the parties on March 29, 2014 for a tenancy beginning April 01, 2014 for the monthly rent of \$1,850.00 due on the 1st of the month; and - A copy of a 10 Day Notice to End Tenancy for Unpaid Rent which was issued on, May 13, 2014 with an effective vacancy date of May 23, 2014 due to \$1,200.00 in unpaid rent.
+Documentary evidence filed by the landlord indicates that the tenant had failed to pay the full rent owed for the month of April and that the tenants were served a 10 Day Notice to End Tenancy for Unpaid Rent which was posted on the door of the tenants' rental unit on May 13, 2014 and therefore is deemed served three days later.
 The Notice states that the tenants had five days to pay the rent or apply for Dispute Resolution or the tenancy would end.
 The tenants did not apply to dispute the Notice to End Tenancy within five days.

-Analysis

-I have reviewed all documentary evidence and accept that the tenants have been served with Notice to End Tenancy as declared by the landlord.
-The Notice is deemed to have been received by the tenants on April 02, 2014.
+Analysis I have reviewed all documentary evidence and accept that the tenants have been served with Notice to End Tenancy as declared by the landlord.
+The Notice is deemed to have been received by the tenants on May 16, 2014 and the effective date of the Notice is amended to May 26, 2014 pursuant to section 53 of the Act.
 I accept the evidence before me that the tenants have failed to pay the rent owed in full within the 5 days granted under section 46 (4) of the Act.

-Based on the foregoing, I find that the tenants are conclusively presumed under section 46(5) of the Act to have accepted that the tenancy ended on the effective date of the Notice.
+Page: 3 Based on the foregoing, I find that the tenants are conclusively presumed under section 46(5) of the Act to have accepted that the tenancy ended on the effective date of the Notice.

-Conclusion

-I find that the landlord is entitled to an Order of Possession, pursuant to section 55 of the Act, effective two days after service on the tenants.
+Conclusion I find that the landlord is entitled to an Order of Possession, pursuant to section 55 of the Act, effective two days after service on the tenants.
 This Order must be served on the tenants and may be filed in the Supreme Court and enforced as an Order of that Court.